-I've linked to my student profile here, studentprofilelink.
+I've linked to my student profile here, studentprofilelink (or I've attached my Resume here).
 If you need any additional information, let me know.
 I hope to hear from you soon about opportunities in your lab.

-Thanks for your consideration, Tina Knox
+Thanks for your consideration,

+Tina Knox